-They rob us of sleep: nightly calf cramps.
-We show you the causes of painful cramps and how you can prevent them.
+If you’ve ever had a calf cramp, you know how painful muscle cramps can be.
+We show you the causes of muscle cramps and how you can prevent them.

 A muscle cramp, also referred to as a spasm, is the result of a severe, painful contraction of a muscle.
 It happens involuntarily.
 The muscle stiffens and we experience a pulling feeling.
 In the case of a calf cramp, it is almost or completely impossible to step on the floor.
 After a matter of seconds or minutes, the muscle relaxes again.